 To truly reverse diabetes, we need to sustainably reduce our energy intake.
 However, it is critical to ensure you get adequate nutrients to promote satiety and prevent rebound binging that often accompanies weight loss.

 When can you claim you have reversed diabetes?

-Your doctor will diagnose you with prediabetes if you have a HbA1c greater than 6.0% and type 2 diabetes once your HbA1c hits 6.5% and above.
-Official cut offs for blood sugar and HBA1c are shown in the table below.
+Your doctor will diagnose you with prediabetes if you have an HbA1c greater than 6.0% and type 2 diabetes once your HbA1c hits 6.5% and above.
+Official cut-offs for blood sugar and HBA1c are shown in the table below.

-As shown in the charts below, your lowest risk of heart disease, stroke, cardiovascular disease and death from any cause tends to correlate with a Hba1c closer to 5.0%.
+As the charts below show, your lowest risk of heart disease, stroke, cardiovascular disease, and death from any cause tends to correlate with a Hba1c closer to 5.0%.

-If you’re aiming for optimal health rather than “normal”, you should have a HbA1c of less than 5.4%, with the ability to eat a range of foods without experiencing elevated blood sugars to legitimately claim to be “cured”.
+If you aim for optimal health rather than “normal”, you should have a HbA1c of less than 5.4%, with the ability to eat a range of foods without experiencing elevated blood sugars to claim to be “cured legitimately”.